gurpreet2301/ACENET_Summer_School_MPI/_episodes/04-send-and-recv.md

 ## Our first message
-Now that we have a basic understanding of how to send messages lets try it out.
+Now that we have a basic understanding of how to send messages let's try it out.

 ~~~
 $ cp hello-world.c firstmessage.c